google/flax/docs/guides/flax_basics.md

 ### Model parameters & initialization

 Parameters are not stored with the models themselves.
-You need to initialize parameters by calling the `init` function, using a PRNGKey and dummy input data.
+You need to initialize parameters by calling the `init` function, using a PRNGKey and a dummy input parameter.

 ```{code-cell}
 ---